-Ohio Department of Job and Family Services HEALTHCHEK AND PREGNANCY RELATED SERVICES INFORMATION SHEET
+HEALTHCHEK AND PREGNANCY RELATED SERVICES INFORMATION SHEET

-HEALTHCHEK - CHECK IT OUT!
+HEALTHCHEK- CHECK IT OUT!

 Did you know Ohio's Medicaid program includes Healthchek services for children up to 21 years of age?
 (These services are also called EPSDT sometimes.)
 Healthchek services help children stay healthy and reduce the chances of sickness by treating health problems early.
 All Healthchek services are free.
-You can get help and information by contacting your county Healthchek Coordinator or your managed care plan and by going to http://jfs.ohio.gov/ohp/consumer.stm.
+You can get help and information by contacting your county Healthchek Coordinator, or your managed care plan, and by going to: http://medicaid.ohio.gov/FOROHIOANS/Programs/Healthchek.aspx